UAE: 4 soldiers killed in accident while on duty, 9 others injured

 World Free Zones Organization launches key initiatives to incorporate free zones into a national economic framework

-UAE's Ministry of Defense announced that four members of its armed forces have died in an accident while on duty.
+UAE's Ministry of Defense announced that four members of its armed forces have died in an accident while on duty in the country.
 Nine others were injured in the incident that took place on Tuesday evening, September 24.

-According to the Ministry, the injured personnel were immediately transferred to the hospital and received the necessary medical care.
-The Ministry also wished them a swift recovery.
+According to the Ministry, the injured personnel were immediately transferred to the hospital and are receiving the necessary medical care.
+The Ministry expressed its hope for a speedy recovery for them.

 The Ministry of Defense mourned the loss of its brave soldiers and extended its heartfelt condolences to the families of the martyrs.